TimOetting/kirby-builder/README.md

 The `toBuilderBlocks` method converts the builder field to a Kirby Collection which makes it possible to use Kirby's chaining syntax.
 Under the hood it is an alias for the `toStructure` method.

-The quote snippet, for example, could then be rendered by this snippet

 ### /site/snippets/blocks/quote.php
+The quote snippet, for example, could then be rendered by this snippet:

 ```php
 <section class="quote">